 This was easily the closest I’ve been to an actual rocket, and got some really good close-up shots and video:

-Day Three (Intended Launch Day)
+Day Three (Intended Launch Day) Link to heading

 The third day was a bit of a mixed schedule.
 We all received a free ticket to the KSC Visitor Center, and the “official” activities weren’t scheduled to start until 1:00PM, so I spent the morning at the visitor center.
 This was a little amusing to me, since I had already seen so much of the “behind the scenes” at KSC, and here I was going to the main tourist attraction there.
 Despite this, I still had a lot of fun, and if you haven’t had the chance to go, I highly recommend it.
 The exhibits dedicated to Challenger and Columbia is an extremely emotional experience and is worth the trip on their own.